 Delayed onset muscle soreness or DOMS is the muscle soreness most people start feeling 12-24 hours after a workout.
-During your workout, the burn you feel is caused by buildup of lactate, generated by anaerobic energy systems in your body which supply your muscles with energy (ATP).
+During your workout, the burn you feel is caused by buildup of lactate, generated by anaerobic energy systems in your body which supply your muscles with energy (ATP) in combination with other factors (electrolyte imbalance, calcium deficiency etc).

 If you know your body or your work out frequently, you will know the difference between soreness and an injury.
 If you feel an injury, immediately have it checked out and act accordingly.
 If it is soreness, it may last up to 3 days after your workout.
-If it lasts longer than 3 days or it limits you in normal day to day activities, you probably pushed yourself too hard in that workout.
+If it lasts longer than 3 days or it limits you in normal day to day activities, you probably pushed yourself too hard in that workout and may have caused too much damage, not only to your muscle but also other soft tissue.

 A frequent question I get is whether you should work out the same muscles when you experience soreness.
-If the soreness is mild, go ahead and work out but know your limits.
+If the soreness is mild, go ahead and work out but know your limits and pick your workout wisely.
 You do not have to train until exhaustion or failure every session!
-You need to shock your body and challenge it so you improve but that does not mean you should push your body to the limit every time.
+You need to continuously shock your body and challenge it so you improve but that does not mean you should push your body to the limit every time.
+Proper athletes focus on consistency and longevity, not extreme actions.

 There are a few things you can do to reduce the soreness:

-– Cardio will also increase blood flow so there is better transport of nutrients, oxygen, waste etc. A short cardio session with low to medium intensity after your workout is ideal.
+Cardio will also increase blood flow so there is better transport of nutrients, oxygen, waste etc. A short cardio session with low to medium intensity after your workout or the day after is ideal.